steentottrup/mongodb-documentlocking/README.md

 		}
 	}

-Another example, where we do not have the Id of the document we need (maybe we're locating it by status etc.).
+Another example.
+Here we do not have the Id of the document we need (maybe we're locating it by status etc.).

 	// Let's make a filter
 	var filter = Builders<Document>